History

 May 13, 2016

-Inauguration of the Clara Reinert Garden at the entrance of Mondorf-les-Bains (from Altwies).
-Clara Reinert (1888-1968) was a midwife who maintained a “small maternity” in her house, rue du Moulin.
+Clara Reinert (1888-1968) was a midwife who maintained a “small maternity ward” in her house on rue du Moulin.

 April 13, 2019

-Visit of Russian cosmonaut Gennadi Padalka at the aviation museum (cosmonaut having spent 878 days in space – during 5 missions)
+Visit of the Russian cosmonaut Gennadi Padalka at the Fligermusée (cosmonaut who spent 878 days in space – divided into 5 missions)